Ferrite-FEM/FerriteCon/2024/index.md

 hasmath = false
 +++

+# FerriteCon 2024 & Julia Meetup Gothenburg

+This year we will combine FerriteCon 2024 with the first [Julia meetup](#julia-meetup-gothenburg) in Gothenburg, Sweden!
+Find the [program](#program) and information about [time and location](#time-and-location) below.

-# Ferrite.jl User & Developer Conference 2024
+## Ferrite.jl User & Developer Conference 2024
 [Ferrite.jl](https://github.com/Ferrite-FEM/Ferrite.jl) is an open-source finite element package written in the [Julia programming language](https://julialang.org/).
 On Monday the 16th of September 2024 we will host the third annual